seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Was never gentleman.
 When I come in
 To bring him water in a morning, first
 He bows his noble body, then salutes me thus:
-“Fair gentle maid, good morrow.
+"Fair gentle maid, good morrow.
 May thy goodness
-Get thee a happy husband!”
-Once he kiss'd me—
+Get thee a happy husband!"
+Once he kiss'd me--
 I lov'd my lips the better ten days after.
 Would he would do so ev'ry day!
 He grieves much,
 And me as much to see his misery.